-Many nursing homes rely on a medical waste disposal company to pick up their infectious waste.
+Nursing home medical waste disposal often involves a pickup of infectious waste.
 However, there may a cheaper alternative.
-A waste mail back system allows for easier and often less expensive waste disposal for small waste generators.
+A medical waste mail back system allows for easier and often less expensive waste disposal for small waste generators.

-This disposal method is sometimes called a “Medical Waste Mail Back Program.”
+This disposal method is known as a “Medical Waste Mail Back Program.”
 At MERI, we have a different name for it: a Medical Waste Recovery System (MWRS).

 Whether you’re disposing bandages, hypodermic needles or lancets, a medical waste mail back system is a cost-efficient way to compliantly dispose of your infectious waste.
 Let’s take a look at how the system works, and how it can benefit nursing homes.